Introduction

 Can French press coffee be made in large batches for a restaurant?

 Yes, but you need multiple presses or a batch immersion brewer like the Espro French press (makes up to 1.5 liters).
 A high-volume brunch spot might serve 30–40 presses per day.
 In that case, train three baristas to start presses in staggered intervals so each is served at peak freshness.
 I recommend having at least 6–8 commercial presses in rotation.
+For larger volumes, consider a managed service like Busy Bean Coffee that can supply and maintain equipment.

 What is the best grind size for French press in a commercial setting?

 Use a coarse grind—similar to sea salt.
 Too fine and the metal mesh will let silt through; too coarse and extraction will be weak.
 Most commercial burr grinders can be set to a consistent coarse setting.
 Dial in with a timed dose to ensure each press gets the exact same weight.
+Avoid blade grinders, which produce uneven particles.

 Conclusion